microsoft/VRL3/README.md

 After the singularity container started running, now refer to the "Run experiments" section.

+## Plotting example
+If you like to use the plotting functions we used, you will need `matplotlib`, `seaborn` and some other basic packages to use the plotting programs.
+You can also use your own plotting functions.

+An example is given in `plot_utils/vrl3_plot_example.py`.
+To use it:
+1. make sure you downloaded the `vrl3examplelogs` folder from the drive link and unzipped it.
+2. in `plot_utils/vrl3_plot_example.py`, change the `base_dir` path to where the `vrl3examplelogs` folder is on your computer.
+3. similarlly, change `base_save_dir` path to where you want the figures to be generated.
+4. run `plot_utils/vrl3_plot_example.py`, this will generate a few figures comparing success rate between RRL and VRL3 to the specified path.

+(All ablation experiment logs generated during the VRL3 research are in the folder `vrl3logs` from the drive link. `plot_utils/vrl3_plot_runner.py` was used to generate figures in the paper.
+Still need further clean up.)

 ## Some hyperparameter details
 - BC loss: in the config files, I now by default disable all BC loss since our ablations show they are not really helping.
 - under `src/cfgs_adroit/task/relocate.yaml` you will see that relocate has `encoder_lr_scale: 0.01`, as shown in the paper, relocate requires a smaller encoder learning rate.
 You can set specific default parameters for each task in their separate config files.